 Ask for a description of the escalation process for a critical outage: what triggers a critical designation, who gets involved, and how your team is kept informed while the incident is open.

 The answer should be specific.
 A vague “we respond quickly” is not the same as a defined process with named escalation contacts and documented procedures.
+Response targets are useful.
+Absolute warranties that every ticket is fixed in a fixed number of minutes are marketing, not operations.

 References from businesses of a similar size and type